 - community service opportunities,

 - employment readiness skills (such as resume-writing and interviewing),

 - life skills education (e.g. cooking, obtaining a driver’s license, financial literacy, independent living),

 - character development lessons (such as anger management, leadership and positive decision-making),

 For more information about hours, locations, and options, please email email@example.com.

 The ART House

-This Program helps to decrease risky behavior by teaching at-risk youth to safely and confidently express themselves.
-Exposure to the arts has been shown to improve self-esteem and confidence, academic performance, cognitive skills, and motivation.
+This program, which is available in all 3 of our Community Youth Centers, helps to decrease risky behavior by teaching at-risk youth to safely and confidently express themselves.
+Studies have proven that exposure to the arts improves self-esteem and confidence, academic performance, cognitive skills, and motivation in youth.